SebastianCallh/elixir-linear-algebra/README.md

 ```

 LU decomposition
-Returns the decomposed matrix and the permutation matrix used in a touple.
+Returns a LUP  decomposed matrix as a tuple.
 ```
 iex> Matrix.lu([[1, 3, 5],
                 [2, 4, 7],